Carl Franz Bally: Social initiatives

 Carl Franz was a progressive liberal, pushing forward many new ideas in the town, now taken for granted.
 He and his wife opened a special education school for girls, a kindergarten, an old-age home and a public swimming facility at the bordering Aare river.
 He built homes for workers and converted a flood region of the Aare in town into a luscious, publicly accessible park.
 He fought battles to break the long established bond between school education and religion and supported the establishment of improved schooling facilities for grade schools and a regional middle school.

 Personal life

-Carl Franz and his wife Cecile Rychner (1823–1893) had two sons, Eduard and Arthur, who continued their father’s business under the name C. F. Bally Söhne.

-Carl Franz Bally died in Basel in 1899.
+In 1846, Bally married Cécile Rychner (1823–1893), a daughter of merchant Friedrich Rychner of Aarau.
+They had two sons;